digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

 - ``--log-file-rolling-history=12`` configures the number of historical files to keep when using the rolling appender.
 - ``--log-file-rolling-pattern=YYYY-mm-dd`` configures the rolling file suffix (and therefore the frequency) of how files should be rolled.
 - ``--log-truncate`` configures whether the log file should be truncated on startup.
 - ``--log-profile=container`` provides a default set of logging settings for a particular setup.
-Right now, we only support the ``container`` profile which logs to STDOUT and turns of flat file logging to avoid storage leaks due to log files within a container.
+Only the ``container`` profile is supported, which logs to STDOUT.
+It turns off flat file logging to avoid storage leaks due to log files within a container.
 - ``--log-immediate-flush=false`` turns off immediate flushing of the log output to the log file.

-Please note that if you use ``--log-profile``, the order of the command line arguments matters.
+Note that if you use ``--log-profile``, the order of the command line arguments matters.
 The profile settings can be overridden on the command line by placing adjustments after the profile has been selected.

-Canton supports the normal log4j logging levels: ``TRACE, DEBUG, INFO, WARN, ERROR``.
+Canton supports the normal log4j logging levels: ``TRACE``, ``DEBUG``, ``INFO``, ``WARN``, and ``ERROR``.

 For further customization, a custom `logback configuration <https://logback.qos.ch/manual/configuration.html>`__ can be provided using ``JAVA_OPTS``.